nikiimisal/3-tier_Architecture_Related/EBS.md

 • What Actually Happens When You Unmount a Filesystem

-Mounting Over a Directory
+<h3>Mounting Over a Directory</h3>

 When you mount a filesystem (like an external HDD partition) onto a directory (e.g., /mydata), the directory's original contents become hidden, not deleted.
 These hidden files remain on disk and only reappear when the filesystem is unmounted

-A helpful explanation from Unix Stack Exchange clarifies:
+<h3>A helpful explanation from Unix Stack Exchange clarifies:</h3>

 >>The mount will hide any existing files in the directory used as a mount point.
 Nothing happens to the files themselves.

-After Unmounting :
+<h3>After Unmounting : </h3>

-Once you unmount the filesystem, the hidden original files reappear, since you are now viewing the underlying directory, not the mounted filesystem
+Once you unmount the filesystem, the hidden original files reappear, since you are now viewing the underlying directory, not the mounted filesystem<br>

-<h1>• The mount we have made is temporary—it remains in effect only while the server is powered on.<br>
+   • The mount we have made is temporary—it remains in effect only while the server is powered on.<br>

    • If you require a permanent mount, open a console and execute the following command:<br>

         sudo nano /etc/fstab